DatSpygineer/gctk/README.md

 ```

 ### Windows:
 You need to install VCPKG for dependencies.
-The project already contains a toolchain file to find VCPKG.
+The project already contains a toolchain file to find VCPKG, make sure the base directory of VCPKG is added to the PATH variable.
 Make sure you have the required dependencies installed.

 Create a build folder and enter